hengnee/xp-tdd/labs/xp-lab-1/StringCalculator.md

 Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2

 **Note**: Make sure you only test for correct inputs. there is no need to test for invalid inputs for this exercise

+- New requirement: The string calculator should work only between `9AM and 6PM`.
+In case it is used outside the working hours, return `zero`.